thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

 12. Click **Launch Instances**.
 Wait a few minutes for it to fully start up.
 Once it has started up, it will show up on the EC2 console.
 13. Contact ThoughtSpot Support to complete your ThoughtSpot installation.

+## Load data from AWS S3

+For details on how to load data from AWS S3, refer to [Loading data from an AWS S3 bucket]({{site.baseurl }}/admin/loading/use-data-importer.html#loading-data-from-an-aws-s3-bucket)

 ## Related information

 [EC2 Best Practices](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-best-practices.html)